MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/arc-extension-management.md

 ## Install an extension via Azure portal

-Once the HCI servers are Arc enabled, you can install extensions from **Capabilities tab**.
+Once Azure Stack HCI servers are Arc enabled, you can install extensions from **Capabilities tab**.
 Most extensions can be installed from this tab.

 :::image type="content" source="media/arc-extension-management/arc-extension-overview.png" alt-text="Screenshot of the Capabilities tab and options in Azure portal." lightbox="media/arc-extension-management/arc-extension-overview.png":::